 JONATHAN AND DARLENE EDWARDS (Paul Weston and

-Jo Stafford) (30:08)
+Jo Stafford) (30:52)

 When I contacted them, they were both retired, living in a lovely apartment in Century City, operating their mostly mail-order record label, Corinthian Records.
 They were kind enough to invite me to drop by with some recording equipment, and there we recorded this show.
 I found them charming, delightful, and generous.
 Jonathan (Paul) did most of the talking, but whenever Darlene (Jo) chimed in, it was always wonderful.
 Until someone tells me otherwise, I'm going to claim that this is the only radio interview Jonathan and Darlene ever gave in character.Paul Weston passed away in 1996, and Jo Stafford died in 2008.

 This was one of the first shows I put together, and some of the edits are a bit clunky, but I think you'll enjoy it nevertheless.
 Original airdate: 3/25/83.